bibbox/sys-bibbox/README.md

 ## Test the BIBBOX

+The bibbox backend is tested with Ubuntu 20.04, so it is recommendet to use this OS to run the BiBBoX.

 Choose the folder "sys-bibbox" as working directory and run the predefined test script "test.py" with the command

 `sudo python3 sys-backend/test.py`